koendv/paste_dispenser/README.md

 ## Connecting everything

 To access the built-in console, a USB to serial adapter needs to be connected between solder paste dispenser and PC.
+Look for "FTDI FT232RL USB to 5V TTL Serial" on your favorite internet shopping site.

 ## Practice makes perfect